Home >

 Challenge:

-The initial cost of torque motors is often higher compared to traditional gearbox systems used in wind turbines.
-This can pose a significant barrier to their widespread adoption, especially for large-scale wind farm projects where cost-effectiveness is a primary consideration.
+The initial cost of torque motors is often higher when compared to traditional gearbox systems used in wind turbines.
+This can be a severe barrier to their widespread adoption, especially for large-scale wind farm projects where cost-effectiveness is an important consideration.

 Solution: